DCeronio/disconnectedNetworksYT/youtube/README.md

 # disconnectedNetworksYT
 cs 180h senior project

-This is one sentence on one line.
-This is another sentence on another line.

 # Project Explanation

 The project is setup as a server and client.
 The client queues the actions the user would like to take in a zipped JSON file along with the .mp3's of videos they would also like to upload.
 The server will read the JSON full of actions and service each action.
-It will return confirmations and other needed data to the client to be displayed to the user.
+It will return confirmations and other needed data.

 ## google project setup
 Since the project uses the youtube data api we will need a api key.
 This is retrieved through